bondhansarker/ecommerce/README.md

     -   `handlers` folder: This folder contains the implementation of HTTP handlers, which handle incoming HTTP requests and send responses back to the client.
     -   `routes` folder: This folder contains the implementation of routes, which map URLs to handlers.

--   `utils` folder

-    -   this folder contains utility functions and classes used throughout the application.
+-   `utils` folder: This folder contains utility functions and classes used throughout the application.

-##### `pkg` folder

-This folder contains reusable packages that are shared across different parts of the application.
+-    `pkg` folder: This folder contains reusable packages that are shared across different parts of the application.

 ##### `Dockerfile`: This file is used to build a Docker image of the application.
 ##### `docker-compose.yml`: This file is used to start the application and its dependencies (such as the database) using Docker Compose.